Avocado oil vs Canola oil: Health & nutrition comparison

 Unsaturated fats

-Overall, canola oil has a higher content of unsaturated fats than avocado oil.
+Overall, canola oil has more unsaturated fats than avocado oil.

 Vitamins and minerals

 They are very low in vitamins and minerals.
-Avocado oil is devoid of many minerals and vitamins, whereas canola oil is richer in vitamins K and E.
+Avocado oil lacks many minerals and vitamins, whereas canola oil is richer in vitamin K and vitamin E.

 Weight loss and diets

-Avocado oil and canola oil are the healthier types of oils available to consume.
 Avocado oil is a healthier alternative than canola oil when cooking.
-However, when it comes to comparing both to animal fats like butter and other oils that are animal-derived.
-These oils are healthier.
+However, when it comes to comparing animal fats like butter and animal-derived oils, these oils are healthier.

-In addition to that, comparing which oil is a better alternative for frying is pointless altogether since frying food by itself is not a healthy thing to do.
+In addition, comparing which oil is a better alternative for frying is pointless since frying food by itself is not a healthy thing to do.

 Vegan diet